oroinc/documentation/backend/system-configuration/index.rst

 Please note that

-- An configuration option must be defined in the fields section and must have a `data_type` attribute.
+- A configuration option must be defined in the fields section and have a `data_type` attribute.
 - Nested groups are allowed.
 The nesting level is not limited.

 **Example**